NVIDIA/edk2-platforms/Platform/AMD/Readme.md

 ## Term and Definitions

+* **AGESA**

+  AMD Generic Encapsulated Software Architecture that are executed as part of a host platform BIOS.

 * **AMD Platform** (platform in short)

   AMD platform refers to a platform that supports the particular AMD SoC (processor), such as AMD EPYC Milan and Genoa processors.

 * **AMD Board** (board in short)

   AMD board is a generic terminology refers to a board that is designed based on a specific AMD SoC architecture (also referred as AMD platform).
 More than one boards are possibly designed to support an AMD platform with different configuration, such as 1-processor socket or 2-processor sockets board.

 * **AMD edk2 Platform Package** (platform package in short)

   The folder has the AMD edk2 platform common modules.

 * **AMD edk2 Board Package** (board package in short)